tsunami416604/azure-docs.hu-hu/articles/application-gateway/configure-application-gateway-with-private-frontend-ip.md

 ## <a name="log-in-to-azure"></a>Jelentkezzen be az Azure-ba

-Az Azure Portalra való bejelentkezéshez <https://portal.azure.com>
+Jelentkezzen be az Azure Portalra a <https://portal.azure.com> címen.

 ## <a name="create-an-application-gateway"></a>Application Gateway létrehozása